cpersico/cpersico.github.io/posts/thoughts-on-legacy-software/index.md

 Every functionality interconnects through a huge **core class**.
 This class is in charge of everything.
 Initialization, execution, analysis and output generation.
 Everything.
 The engine would also keep behaving like a desktop app.
-Recovering from errors (hiding them) and using unnecesary threaded code.
+Recovering from errors (hiding them) and using threaded code that is no longer necessary.

 ### The Problem